anjoru/RUIZ-MADA-project/README.md

 # Overview

-The file for Part 2 is located here:/R/processing-code/MADAproject_pt2_ruiz.qmd This file will contain all the material needed to reproduce the research described in the manuscript.
+The file for Part 2 is located here:/R/processing-code/MADAproject_pt2_ruiz.qmd This file will contain all the material needed to reproduce the processing of the data and limited exploration described in the manuscript.

-It will be updated with an index and short descrption of all the folders
+It will be updated with an index and short description of all the folders

 here are the current folders with data: